tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://reggiedeepdive.com/wp-content/uploads/2020/03/Panic-A-Killer-Defense-Part-Two.pdf p.2-3

-<mark>“I represent the widow and three young children of the decedent.
+<mark>"I represent the widow and three young children of the decedent.
 And nature — I am informed and believe that the nature of the allegations will be devastating to the character and reputation of the decedent.
 They are untrue.”</mark>

 <mark>The family asked the judge to exclude any evidence that Robert Jackson was ever involved in homosexual activities.</mark>